 Under Title VII, an aggrieved worker may be entitled to reinstatement, instatement, back pay, front pay, compensatory damages, punitive damages, injunctive relief, as well as attorney's fees and costs.
 Before the Supreme Court's decision in Hoffman Plastics Compounds v.
 National Labor Relations Board, 535 U.S. 137, 148-52 (2002), it was settled law that documented and undocumented immigrants were protected by federal anti-discrimination laws and entitled to their remedies, including Title VII, the ADEA, the ADA, and the Equal Pay Act.
 See, e.g. EEOC v.
 Tortilleria "La Mejor," 758 F.Supp.
 585 (E.D.
 Cal.
 1991).
 But in Hoffman, the Supreme Court threw this otherwise straightforward eligibility for relief into disarray for undocumented workers, ruling that an undocumented worker who gained employment through the use of false documents could not get "back pay" for the time that he was illegally fired for union activities.
-While Hoffman was limited to the "back pay" remedy under the NLRA,88 and courts have broadly held that the ruling is not applicable in the wage-and-hour context (as explained in the Wage and Hour chapter), it has strongly influenced the litigation of immigrants' protections under labor and employment laws.
+While Hoffman was limited to the "back pay" remedy under the NLRA, and courts have broadly held that the ruling is not applicable in the wage-and-hour context (as explained in the Wage and Hour chapter), it has strongly influenced the litigation of immigrants' protections under labor and employment laws.

 In U.S. EEOC v.
 Mar.
 Autowash, Inc., the Fourth Circuit noted that "[n]othing [in Title VII] explicitly bars undocumented workers from filing complaints," 820 F.3d 662, 666 (4th Cir.
 2016), but declined to address the extent to which Title VII covers undocumented workers-noting that it is "a novel and complex problem.
 Id. at 667.
 Undocumented workers are unable to pursue hiring discrimination claims, on the basis that they "cannot present a prima facie case under McDonnell Douglas because IRCA makes that person legally unqualified for the position."
 United States EEOC v.
 Phase 2 Invs.
-Inc., 310 F.
+Inc., 310 F. Supp.
+3d 550, 578 (D. Md.
+2018); see also Chaudhry v.
+Mobil Oil Corp., 186 F.3d 502 (4th Cir.
+1999) and Egbuna v.
+Time-Life Libraries, 153 F.3d 184 (4th Cir.
+1998).
+But where the worker's qualifications for a position is not an essential element, such as a hostile work environment claim, "discrimination...is an unlawful employment practice under Title VII even if that employee is an undocumented alien."
+United States EEOC v.
+Phase 2 Invs.
+Inc., 310 F. Supp.
+3d 550, 580 (D. Md.
+2018).

-88 The term "back pay" may refer to the wages the employee would have earned but for the employer's illegal activity under the NLRA or discrimination statutes (as it does here), or, it may refer to wages owed under the FLSA or state wage laws for work already performed.
+&lt;sup>89 The term "back pay" may refer to the wages the employee would have earned but for the employer's illegal activity under the NLRA or discrimination statutes (as it does here), or, it may refer to wages owed under the FLSA or state wage laws for work already performed.